Divyansh-ji/APPDROP/README.md

 ## Quick run-through (local)

 Run these in order.
 Base URL: `http://localhost:8090`.
 Use `-c cookies.txt` to save the session cookie and `-b cookies.txt` to send it.
-If "brand domain already exists", skip step 2 and use that domain (e.g. `acme`) in steps 3–5.
+If "brand domain already exists", skip step 2 and use that domain (e.g. `demo`) in steps 3–5.

 ```bash
 # 1. Health